ruiwenge2/Brainy/README.md

-Brainy - A survey API that collects data from forms

 I've spent about a month working on Brainy, a survey API that can collect data from your forms.

 ## Features